 **Our fine jewelry is always boxed for shipping.**

 Please take your time with the photos and consider them part of the description.
 Charms are properly installed when the jump ring is soldered closed.
 Let me know if you have any questions and feel free to check out the many treasures available in my shop!
-If you are more comfortable making your purchase from a platform like Etsy, this silver schoolhouse is listed there as well.
+Purchases from the WhyteWing website benefit The Trevor Project, but if you are more comfortable shopping through a platform like Etsy, this silver schoolhouse is listed there as well.